 - Respite does not need to be expensive.
 Caregivers often want support and recognition that does not cost much.
 Small things can make big differences in the lives of family caregivers.

 - Caregivers need choices in order to experience respite.
 The same strategies and/or support will not work for everyone.

 - Programs need to respond to the priorities and needs of both caregivers and care receivers.
-Caregivers feel relief when they know that the needs of the family members and friends they care for are being met through quality care and enjoyable activities.
+Caregivers feel relief when they know that the needs of the people they care for are being met.